Are you clueless when it comes to Budgeting and Personal Finance?

-This is a blog about the basics of personal finance and my own journey towards financial security.
+This blog is about the basics of personal finance and my journey toward financial security.
 I am a “millennial mom” who is doing her best to give my family financial security all while living on a low income.
 No high-earner here!

 Budgeting with the Modern Envelope System– a basic budget with a modern twist.

 Budgeting on an Uneven Paycheck– What if you don’t get a set paycheck every month?
 This post helps you set up a budget to fit your uneven paycheck.